 Yushan or Jade Mountain is the highest mountain in Taiwan.
 3952M above sea level, this gives Taiwan the 4th highest maximum elevation of any island in the world!
 That’s why conquering Yushan is a must for any outdoor lovers when visiting this island nation!
 There are two ways to hike Yushan, one is to stay overnight at Paiyun Lodge (which is only 2.4KM from the summit).
 Another option would be doing it as a day hike!

 The total distance of the hike is roughly 25KM, with total elevation 1392KM.
-However, according to our Strava, we did 2726M in elevations in total between all the ups and downs.
-Honestly, to hike Yushan in a day is not hard, it’s just a tiring long day, and use equipment as a good backpack like tortuga setout which is great for this purpose.
+Honestly, to hike Yushan in a day is not hard.
 In actual fact, it’s easier to do day hike than getting a bed space at Paiyun Lodge!

 How to apply for permits for hiking up Yushan?